 What is your immediate post-MBA professional goal?
 (50 characters)

-You can briefly finish with how the CBS MBA specifically will be critical in meeting these goals.
-Consider mentioning certain classes, centers, programs, or organizations that are unique to CBS that would be beneficial to you.
-Be sure not to overlap any of the ideas you offer in this essay with what you mention in the next response.
+You can briefly finish with how the CBS MBA specifically will be critical in meeting your goals.
+Consider highlighting certain classes, centers, programs, and/or organizations that are unique to CBS that would be beneficial to you.

 If you wish to provide further information or additional context around your application to the Admissions Committee, please upload a brief explanation of any areas of concern in your academic record or personal history.
 This does not need to be a formal essay.
 You may submit bullet points.
 (Maximum 500 Words)

-See our blog post on Optional Essay Do’s And Don’ts for further guidance.
+See our blog post on Optional Essay Do’s and Don’ts for guidance.

 How have you enhanced your candidacy since your previous application?
 Please detail your progress since you last applied and reiterate how you plan to achieve your immediate and long term post-MBA professional goals.
 (Maximum 500 words).

 This is an opportunity to explain how you have grown since you last applied.
-Ideally, you have improved on some aspect(s) of your profile—whether that is a higher test score, more work experience or leadership, a promotion, etc. Be sure to explain what it is about the school that motivates you to apply again.
-This can be a great way to show your specific and sincere reasons why you value a CBS MBA and why you would be a great fit with the program.
+Ideally, you have improved on some aspect(s) of your profile, whether via a higher test score, more work experience or leadership, a promotion, or a similar advancement.
+Be sure to explain what it is about the school that motivates you to apply again.
+This can be a great way to show your specific and sincere reasons for valuing a CBS MBA and why you would be a great fit with the program.

 In Stratus Admissions’ Guide to Getting into Columbia Business School, you will find information on a variety of the MBA program’s offerings, such as the Lang Entrepreneurship Center, J-Term, Immersion Seminars, and the CBS World Tour.
-Download our brand-new guide to learn more about Columbia Business School!
+Download our brand-new guide to learn more about CBS!